 What are the Different Types of Chemical Peels?

-Dr. Kulbersh offers a variety of chemical peel formulas and strengths.
+Dr. Kulbersh offers a variety of chemical peel formulas and strengths in Charlotte, North Carolina.

 - Alphahydroxy Acid – Contain glycolic acid and are the most mild peel formulas.
 These types of peels are great for a patient who only needs a light peel to improve their skin tone.